Abdirahman283/EPL-named-queries-for-bet-app/README.md

 │
 ├── named_queries.js          # MongoDB aggregation pipelines and queries for each named query ├── README.md                 # This project description file
-└── /data                     # (Optional) Folder with sample match datasets or JSON schemas
+└── /data                     # Folder with sample match datasets or JSON schemas
 ```

 ✅ Place the `named_queries.js` file at the root of the repository for easy access.